 The Garúa Season

 The word Garúa literally translates to “mist” in Spanish making this local colloquialism an unsubtle reference to the type of precipitation commonly found in the Galápagos during the dry season.
 Comparatively, the Garúa season is relatively cool and dry overall with more overcast skies than that of the wet season and is accompanied by the occasional drizzle or mist (garúa) during the day.
 As the season progresses, August is the coolest month of the year in the Galápagos but even then, the average temperature tends to hover at a pleasant 75 degrees Fahrenheit.

-Spending the dry season in the Galápagos can be just as, if not more enjoyable than that of the wet season given the abundance of wildlife that would otherwise not be present or as active during the wet months.
+Spending the dry season in the Galápagos can be just as, if not more enjoyable than that of the warm season given the abundance of wildlife that would otherwise not be present or as active.